Head of Department

 This is the final year of the GCSE Mathematics course, which will draw together all content learnt over the last two years and focus heavily on the application of this to different problems and exam style questions.
 Students will sit PPE examinations in Term 2, which will enable us to make final tier entry decisions in the January.
 In addition to this, students will sit a number of practice papers in exam style conditions and as Walking Talking Mocks to consolidate their exam writing skills.

 Students are expected to be continuously revising for the duration of Year 11 to ensure they are best prepared for their GCSE examinations in the summer term.
-To support students, a number of topic specific Mathematics conferences, are held throughout the year after school run by Mathematics specialists, as well as, weekly mini revision sessions from 3:00pm-4:00pm.
+To support students, a number of topic specific after school sessions run by Mathematics specialists are held weekly as well as additional resources provided to support at home learning.

 Key Stage 5